-The test program should comprise a main program and an interrupt service routnine.
+The test program should comprise a main program and an interrupt service routine.
 The main program should configure all GPIO ports used, configure the interrupt request pin and NVIC, initialize the column lines of the keypad to all 0's, enable interrupts, and then enter a continuous loop.
 Note that all four column lines should initially be driven low so that any pressed key will cause one of the four row lines to go low and trigger an interrupt.
-In the main program's continuous loop, the 4-bit counter should be incrementing once per second, and displayed on the 4 LEDs.
+In the main program's continuous loop, the 4-bit count should be incrementing once per second, and displayed on the 4 LEDs.
 The keypad scanning routine should be executed if the CPU is interrupted by a pressed key.
 If a pressed key is detected, the key number should be displayed on the LEDs, instead of the count, for approximately 5 seconds.
-Refer to the discussion above for a description of the D-pad scanning process.
+Refer to the discussion above for a description of the keypad scanning process.

-In your laboratory notebook, record the following prior to the lab.
+In your laboratory notebook, record the following prior to lab.

-- 1. Flowcharts for program and the interrupt service routine - 2.
-Draft program and the interrupt service routine (or directions to content on H: drive) - 3.
-A plan for testing the D-pad
+- 1. flowcharts for program and the interrupt service routine - 2. draft program and the interrupt service routine (or directions to content on H:drive) - 3. a plan for testing the keypad